-If none of the above has worked, then your laptop might have other severe problems, and it’s best to let a professional carry out the diagnosis.
+If none of the above has worked, your laptop might have other severe problems, and it’s best to let a professional diagnose.

 If your laptop still has a valid warranty, bring it to the manufacturer for diagnosis and repairs.
 Otherwise, book an appointment with a reliable computer repair shop.

-Note: If you have an Apple laptop, always visit a MacBook specialist.
-They have a unique OS (operating system), making them much more challenging for people accustomed to Windows products.
+Note: Always visit a MacBook specialist if you have an Apple laptop.
+Their unique OS (operating system) makes them much more challenging for people accustomed to Windows products.